 The National Dam Safety Act defines a dam as "an artificial barrier which impounds or diverts water and: (1) is more than 6 feet high and stores 50-acre feet or more [of water] or (2) is 25 feet or higher and stores more than 15 acre-feet [of water]."
 Dam construction varies widely, ranging from small earthen dams containing farm ponds to large structures of reinforced concrete used for hydroelectric power.
 Between these two extremes are larger earthen dams reinforced with a core of concrete or asphalt.
-Most dams in Missouri, including those in the Kansas City metropolitan area, are of earthen construction.xxxviii
+Most dams in Missouri, including those in the Kansas City metropolitan area, are of earthen construction. \\xxxvi\

-Dam failures are most likely to happen for the following reasonsxxxix:
+Dam failures are most likely to happen for the following reasons xxxvii:

 - Piping Piping is caused when seepage through a dam is not properly filtered and soil particles continue to progress, and form sink holes in the dam.
 Piping failures are usually caused by embankment leakage, foundation leakage and/or the deterioration of structures on the dam. - Structural Failure Structural failure of materials used in dam construction may be caused by an earthquake, slope instability or poor construction. - Cracking Cracking of dams may be caused by movement, such as the natural settling of a dam, or by earthquakes. - Overtopping Overtopping is water spilling over the top of a dam.
-This condition can deteriorate dams made of earth, rock or mine tailings. - Inadequate maintenance and upkeep Inadequate maintenance and upkeep can result in one or more of the aforementioned problems, causing failure of the dam. - Erosion Erosion of dams is generally caused by inadequate capacity of a spillway, resulting in overtopping of the dam, flow erosion or inadequate slope protection.xi can also result in overtopping of dams when the spillway and reservoir storage capacities are exceeded by the excess water.
-A large slide may develop in either the upstream or downstream slope of the embankment and threaten to release the impounded water."
-Other natural hazards, such as earthquakes or tremors, can also severely damage dams, including complete structural collapse.xlii
+This condition can deteriorate dams made of earth, rock or mine tailings. - Inadequate maintenance and upkeep Inadequate maintenance and upkeep can result in one or more of the aforementioned problems, causing failure of the dam. - Erosion Erosion of dams is generally caused by inadequate capacity of a spillway, resulting in overtopping of the dam, flow erosion or inadequate slope protection. xxxviii

 These types of failures may be interrelated.
 Erosion, for example, may weaken the dam and lead to structural failure.
 Similarly, structural failure of a dam may shorten the seepage path and lead to a piping failure.
-Many of the region's dams are old, and with age come a greater likelihood of deterioration and the failure of a dam's structure and systems.xli
+Many of the region's dams are old, and with age come a greater likelihood of deterioration and the failure of a dam's structure and systems. \\xxix\\

 Structural failure is the most common cause of dam failure, and flooding is the most common hazard that interacts with dam failure.
 According to SEMA, "prolonged rains and flooding can saturate earthen dams . . . producing much the same breaching effect as that which occurs with earthen levees.
-Flooding
+Flooding can also result in overtopping of dams when the spillway and reservoir storage capacities are exceeded by the excess water.
+A large slide may develop in either the upstream or downstream slope of the embankment and threaten to release the impounded water."
+Other natural hazards, such as earthquakes or tremors, can also severely damage dams, including complete structural collapse. xl